Work & Payroll

 Payroll Time Card Calculator

-Add up to five shift totals, subtract unpaid breaks, split regular and overtime hours, and estimate simple gross pay.
+Enter start and finish times across the work week, subtract unpaid breaks, split regular and overtime hours, and estimate gross pay for planning.

 Calculator